-Identity theft isn’t something that only happens to “other people”, reckless idiots who want only toss their bank statements in the trash without shredding them first.
+Identity theft isn’t something that only happens to “other people”, reckless idiots who want only to toss their bank statements in the trash without shredding them first.
 And it doesn’t just happen to individual consumers who forget to update their security software on their laptops and mobile devices.
 It happens all too often and too easily to large enterprise companies, too.

 - The passwords were stored in encrypted form

 - There was no evidence that subscriber info, including addresses and credit cards, was accessed.

 Fortunately, you don’t have to throw your hands up in the air and accept the inevitability of having your credentials hacked.
 Companies like SpyCloud use a technique called Compromised credential API.
 Leading technology companies use this approach to monitor the internet for ‘combo lists,’ where cyber thieves store and share maliciously harvested credentials, and immediately alert you to change your passwords when your corporate or customers’ credentials have been exposed.

 In an article published in 2013 by Dana Tamir on the IBM-sponsored website, securityintelligence.com, she reported one of the biggest credentials breaches in which keystroke-logging malware was used to steal the credentials of users logging into 93,000 websites.
 The stolen credentials allowed the hackers to access sensitive applications including payroll systems.
 That’s only the initial breach.

 Not only does a threat actor access the company’s data, but they also add the compromised credentials to ‘combo lists’ that they circulate on the public internet and the Dark Web.
 This is where compromised credential APIs earn their keep.
 End users of these combo lists know that lazy and forgetful online consumers often recycle their passwords on multiple sites.